odow/StochOptFormat/README.md

 - Q: My stochastic process is not stagewise-independent.

   A: Two options: expand the state-space, or create a scenario tree.
-Go read [1].
+For more information, read Sections 1, 2, and 3 of [1].

 - Q: I don't like JSON.

-  A: Open an issue with a better idea.
+  A: We're open to better ideas.
 JSON is universal support in every major programming language, and is human-readable(-ish).

 - Q: JSON seems too verbose.